asprenger/MLflow_introduction/README.md

  * Spark
  * PyTorch

-The script `inference_mlflow_model.py` shows an example how to use a MLflow model in TensorFlow.
+The script `inference_MLflow_model.py` shows an example how to use a MLflow model in TensorFlow.

 First we need to download the MLflow model from the Tracking Service:

-    MLFLOW_TRACKING_URI=http://127.0.0.1:5000 mlflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model
+    MLflow_TRACKING_URI=http://127.0.0.1:5000 MLflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model

-The `mlflow artifacts download ` command copies the model to a local directory and returns the path, e.g.:
+The `MLflow artifacts download ` command copies the model to a local directory and returns the path, e.g.:

     /tmp/artifacts/1/c69616b474964e7fa9f6f6919965d7e5/artifacts/exported_model